Titans West: The China Connection, Chapter 1: Cloak and Dagger

 “How about you?”
 Hank asked.
 “Done for the day?”

-“Yes,” Dawn replied.
+“Yes,” Dawn confirmed.
 “Took my last exam this morning.
 I’m free and clear for the break.”

 “Cool,” Hank replied.

 Suddenly, there was a slight sound coming from nearby.
 “Psst.
 Psst.”
-It sounded like some kind of tire with a quick leak.
+It sounded like a tire with a quick leak.
 “Psssst.”

 Hank turned to his friend.
 “Dawn, did you hear something?”

-She paused for a second and focused.
+She paused for a moment and focused.
 There was the sound again.
-“Yes,” she replied and turned around.
+“Yes,” she replied, turning around.
 Dawn tapped Hank on the shoulder.
 “Over there.”
-She pointed to one of the buildings nearby.
+She pointed to one of the nearby buildings.

-There stood a familiar young man with long blonde hair; he was dressed in a baggy sweater, beige pants, and sneakers with no socks.
+A familiar young man with long blonde hair stood there, dressed in a baggy sweater, beige pants, and sneakers without socks.
 Looking around nervously, he gestured for the two to hurry over.
-Hank and Dawn did so, and the three stepped back into the shadows.
+Hank and Dawn did so, stepping back into the shadows with him.

 “Parker!”
 Hank exclaimed.
 “What’s with all the cloak and dagger stuff?”